wowsims/tbc/README.md

 No .html is needed, it will be generated based on `ui/index_template.html` and the `$SPEC` name.

 Steps for building a new UI:
-  - Modify `ui/core/proto_utils/utils.ts` to include boilerplate for your `$SPEC` name.
+  - Modify `ui/core/proto_utils/utils.ts` to include boilerplate for your `$SPEC` name if it isn't already there.
-  - If it doesn't already exist, create a Talents picker at `ui/core/talents/YOUR_CLASS.ts` for your class.
-This part can be annoying but it isn't difficult.
-    - When filling out the `spellIds` field, note that talent levels will sometimes (but not always) have incremental spell IDs.
-When `spellIds.length < maxPoints` the code will assume the remaining IDs are incremental from the last one, so only fill as many as necessary.
-    - Note that the `fieldName` field must match a field name on the talents proto message you defined in `proto/YOUR_CLASS.proto`.
-This maps the talents onto the proto for making sim requests.
-    - When the new talents are done, update `ui/core/talents/factory.ts` to map the spec enum onto the talents picker.
   - Configure the UI by writing `ui/$SPEC/index.ts` and `ui/$SPEC/index.scss`.
 Start by copying from another spec's code, and change the configuration as needed.
   - Finally, add a rule to the `makefile` for the new sim site.
 Just copy from the other site rules already there and change the `$SPEC` names.